shallowx/ephemq/README.md

 * Latest stable [OpenJDK 21](https://adoptium.net/)
 * Latest stable [Apache Maven](https://maven.apache.org/)

 Note that this is build-time requirement.
-JDK 21 is enough to run your Meteor-based application.
+JDK-21 is enough to run your Meteor-based application.